shortstheory/one-in-7-billion/content/2017-06-13-quadcopter-2.md

 The receiver can be mounted pretty much anywhere as it is quite small.
 I mounted the receiver on my quadcopter's boom.

 The final step is to add the Li-Po battery to the frame.
 Some prefer to mount the battery to the base of the quadcopter, but I found mounting the battery right under the top frame (under the CC3D) from E-W was much better for the quadcopter's stability.
-My guess is that this keeps the vertical CoG of the copter closer to the line of application of force, reducing the torque when copter makes a maneuver.
+My guess is that this keeps the vertical CoG of the aircraft closer to the line of application of force, reducing the torque when it makes a maneuver.

 Again, the place where you mount your battery is dependent on the size of the battery.
 Secure the battery with as many zip-ties as you want.
 There's no such thing as using too many zip-ties to secure components on quadcopters.